 3. EAT YOUR WAY ACROSS SOUTH AMERICA

 Chilean cuisine, for example, is full of Spanish influence mixed with traditions from the Indigenous Mapuche culture.
-Over the years, Chilean food has also been influenced by a variety of European cultures, including Germany, Italy, and France.
+Over the years, Chilean food has also been influenced by various European cultures, including Germany, Italy, and France.
 Variety is king here, and it’s easy to understand why.
 The sheer diversity of geography and climate in Chile means you’ll find a wide range of produce, fruits, and vegetables growing throughout the country.
 While you’re here, be sure to try empanadas, humitas, and Porotos Granados.
 And you can’t leave without digging into a Completo — Chile’s signature street food.